dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_tutorial.rst

 to track down why.

 Inspecting the log shows that the indexing step is done at fairly low
-resolution: ``Setting d_min: 4.48575618871``.
+resolution: ``Setting d_min: 3.88778695204``.
 The resolution limit of data that can be used in indexing is determined by the size of the 3D FFT grid and the likely maximum cell dimension.
 Here we used :math:`256^3` grid points: ``FFT gridding: (256,256,256)``.
-What follows are five macrocycles of refinement at increasing resolution to bootstrap the indexing solution to as many of the strong reflections as possible.
+What follows are four macrocycles of refinement at increasing resolution to bootstrap the indexing solution to as many of the strong reflections as possible.
 In each case you can see that only 4049 reflections are used in the refinement job.
 The diffraction geometry is